Origin might not matter as much as which app executes best. – Josh Constine, comparing Instagram Stories and Snapchat for TechCrunch

 - Requires resource for daily creative

-Get more tips that will help you build a strong, relatable presence on social media by downloading Engage in Social Conversations Around Your Brand.
+Get more tips that will help you build a strong, relatable presence on social media by downloading Social Listening for PR and Comms Pros.
 This free guide outlines how to participate on key networks without wasting resources or missing opportunities.

 Communications Best Practices